Jude’s Stage 3 Typical Multiple Myeloma Story

 Jude shares her stage 3 multiple myeloma story, which started after she experienced pain in multiple areas of her body.
-She details undergoing extensive treatment, from surgery, immunotherapy, targeted therapy, and two autologous stem cell transplants.
+She details undergoing extensive treatment, including surgery, immunotherapy, targeted therapy and two autologous stem cell transplants.

 Explore her story below, where Jude also highlights how she navigated life with cancer, including the need for self-advocacy, managing through hair loss, and the support that got her through the entire experience.